 Study design and participants

-In this multicenter, post-hoc cross-sectional study, objectively assessed PA data from the United Kingdom, Ireland, the Netherlands, Germany, Switzerland, Italy, Spain, the United States of America, Brazil, and Australia was analyzed.
-Details of data sources are provided in the online supplement, including the references of previous reports that used the data under analysis.
+In this multicenter, post-hoc cross-sectional study, objectively assessed PA data from the United Kingdom, Ireland, the Netherlands, Germany, Switzerland, Italy, Spain, the United States of America, Brazil, and Australia was analyzed; details of data sources are provided in the online supplement.
 Published and/or unpublished PA data (with no overlapping analyses) as assessed by the SenseWear Armband or SenseWear Mini Armband activity monitors (both from BodyMedia Inc., Pittsburgh, PA, USA) was considered for the current analyses.
 Details of data sources are provided in the online supplement, including the references of previous reports that used the data under analysis.
 Subjects were included if they met the following inclusion criteria: COPD with a post-bronchodilator forced expiratory volume in the first 1 second (FEV1) / forced vital capacity (FVC) ratio <0.70 (25), stable condition (i.e., no recent exacerbation), and complete data for age, gender, BMI and daily PA measures (see Assessments section).
 Centers from the Netherlands and the UK also provided data on healthy elderly subjects, who were then pairwise-matched (1:1) for gender, age and BMI with a subgroup of patients with COPD.
 Ethics Board approval was obtained from the local ethics committees, and written informed consent was provided by participants, except for the data from Italy (n=23), which was obtained as part of routine clinical assessments.

 Assessments

 Demographics, anthropometrics, lung function, and clinical data were assessed; details can be found in the online supplement.
 The SenseWear Armband and SenseWear Mini Armband activity monitors were used to assess PA.
-These devices combine an accelerometer with different physiological sensors (a heat flux sensor, a galvanic skin response sensor, a skin temperature sensor, and a near-body ambient temperature sensor).
-Together with demographic characteristics, such as gender, age, height and weight, energy expenditure (EE) can be estimated using proprietary algorithms developed by the manufacturer.
-The SenseWear Armband has been shown to be valid both in field (26, 27) and in laboratory studies (28-30).
+Previous studies have described these devices in details and showed their validity both in field (26, 27) and in laboratory studies (28-30).
 The following thresholds proposed by the American College of Sports Medicine (ACSM) (31) were used to classify the intensity of activities: very light intensity, <2.0 metabolic equivalents of task (MET); light intensity, 2.0 to 2.9 METs; and moderate-to-vigorous intensity, ≥3.0 METs.